Coopers Brewery: 2005: Lion Nathan takeover bid

-A significant issue of the takeover bid was that the offer was five times the last price determined by an independent valuation.

-As a result of the Lion Nathan saga, the company has improved the liquidity of shares by offering regular buy-backs.

-Prior to the takeover offer, there were 117 shareholders of 1,353,358 shares.

-By the end of 2010, the number of shares on issue had reduced by about 20% to 1.15 million, held by 129 shareholders.

-2011 – Largest Australian-owned brewery

-With Lion Nathan wholly owned by Kirin Brewing Company since 2009, and Fosters owned by SABMiller since 2011, Coopers is the only wholly Australian-owned major brewery.
+With Lion Nathan wholly owned by Kirin Brewing Company since 2009, and Fosters owned by SABMiller since 2011, Coopers is the only wholly Australian-owned major brewery, and the largest.

-2012 – 150th anniversary

 Coopers released a limited-edition "Celebration Ale" to celebrate the 150th anniversary, as well as celebratory labels on their other beers.

-2017 – Bible Society / same-sex marriage issue
+2017: Bible Society / same-sex marriage issue

 On 9 March 2017 Coopers Brewery launched a limited edition premium beer (in both can and carton) to commemorate the bicentenary of the Bible Society.
 Public outcry arose over the use of the Coopers Brewery branded beer in a video of the Bible Society debate over the issue of same-sex marriage.
 Coopers Brewery issued two statements on 12 March 2017 in response to the backlash and also posted a tweet saying they were not trying to push a religious message.
 Various venues in Melbourne and Sydney subsequently announced they would no longer be stocking Coopers beers.
-On 14 March Coopers issued a further statement and accompanying video declaring they were cancelling the release of the Bible Society commemorative cans and joining Australian Marriage Equality.
-On 15 March the Bible Society replaced the original video of the debate between Federal MPs Tim Wilson and Andrew Hastie with a four-second clip advising "We have decided to remove this video.
-Thank you for your understanding."
+On 14 March Coopers issued a further statement declaring they were cancelling the release of the Bible Society commemorative cans and joining Australian Marriage Equality.

+2022–2024: new visitor centre

+In 2021, Coopers announced an expansion of its warehousing facilities at Regency Park.
+In April 2022, it announced a major expansion of the Regency Park site, creating a visitor centre, microbrewery, whisky distillery, and outdoor dining area.
+The estimated cost of the upgrade was A$50 million, but it grew to A$70 million, and took longer than expected to reach completion.
+The new visitors' centre, designed by Studio Nine Architects, opened on 28 August 2024, but the first whisky will not be ready for sale before 2028.